-Learning How To Hand Embroider A Shirt in 2021
+Learning How To Embroider A Shirt By Hand in 2023

 - Let us first start from scratch.
 All you need is a pair of hands, a needle, a thread, and fabric to work on, and that’s about it.

-- It is starting from the easiest and basic hand stitch that is the ‘running stitch.’
+- It is starting from the easiest and basic hand stitch which is the ‘running stitch.’
 First, thread the needle and tie a knot so that it forms a loop.

 - Now, the next step is to poke the needle into the fabric from the back to the front.
 Do the same again.
 But this time from the front to back, after deciding the space you want to keep between the stitches.